 By adopting SAFe—and applying its well-described set of values, principles, and practices— organizations achieve enterprise agility and realize greater individual and business benefits.
 However, achieving enterprise agility is no small feat.
 Therefore, SAFe provides an Implementation Roadmap, based on proven organizational change management strategies, which describes the steps an enterprise can take to implement enterprise agility in an orderly, reliable, and successful fashion.

-The metrics in TBM are supported by tooling, such as Apptio, that categorizes KPIs and metrics into four categories depicted in Figure 9.
-Of course, organizations can implement their reporting solution if they have the TBM knowledge and technical expertise to build their custom solution using data warehouse technologies.
+The metrics in TBM are supported by solutions, such as Apptio, that categorizes KPIs and metrics into four categories, which are depicted in Figure 9.
+Of course, organizations can implement their own reporting solution if they have the TBM knowledge and technical expertise to build their own custom solution using data warehouse technologies.
 SAFe supports a wide variety of metrics that help answer many of the questions posed in the KPIs and measures in Figure 9.